BasharIrani23/reading-notes/Week5/Reducers.md

 # Advanced State with Reducers
-1- What is the rationale behind incorporating a reducer?
+1- What is the motivation for adding a reducer?

 The motivation for introducing a reducer is to streamline complexity and consolidate all logic within a single, easily accessible domain.
 Integrating a reducer facilitates a more controlled and foreseeable approach to state management, particularly when updates to the state entail intricate decision-making processes.